Saint Lucia was constantly fought over by the British and the French during the 18th century.

 Today the parrot, and most other forms of wildlife are absolutely protected in the country, because Saint Lucia’s National Bird remains an endangered species.

 The Rose and the Marguerite are the symbols of the two flower societies of Saint Lucia.
+The national tree of Saint Lucia is Calabash, where as the national plant is Bamboo.

-ROSE-FLOWERA rose is a woody perennial of the genus Rosa, within the family Rosaceae.
+is a woody perennial of the genus Rosa, within the family Rosaceae.
 There are over 100 species.
 They form a group of plants that can be erect shrubs, climbing or trailing with stems that are often armed with sharp prickles.
 Flowers vary in size and shape and are usually large and showy, in colours ranging from white through yellows and reds.
 Most species are native to Asia, with smaller numbers native to Europe, North America, and northwest Africa.
 Species, cultivars and hybrids are all widely grown for their beauty and often are fragrant.
 Rose plants range in size from compact, miniature roses, to climbers that can reach 7 meters in height.
 Different species hybridize easily, and this has been used in the development of the wide range of garden roses.
 The name rose comes from French, itself from Latin rosa.

-• MARGUERITE – Argyranthemum (marguerite, marguerite daisy, dill daisy) is a MARGUERITE-FLOWERgenus of flowering plants belonging to the family Asteraceae.
+Marguerite – Argyranthemum (marguerite, marguerite daisy, dill daisy) is a MARGUERITE-FLOWERgenus of flowering plants belonging to the family Asteraceae.
 Members of this genus are sometimes also placed in the genus Chrysanthemum.
 The genus is endemic to Macaronesia, occurring only on the Canary Islands, the Savage Islands, and Madeira.

-• CALABASH TREE – Crescentia (calabash tree, huingo, krabasi, or kalebas) is a genus of six species[1] of flowering plants in the family Bignoniaceae, native to southern North America, the Caribbean, CentralCALABASH-TREE America and northern South America.
+Calabash Tree – Crescentia (calabash tree, huingo, krabasi, or kalebas) is a genus of six species[1] of flowering plants in the family Bignoniaceae, native to southern North America, the Caribbean, CentralCALABASH-TREE America and northern South America.
 The species are small trees growing to 10 m (35 ft) tall, and producing large spherical fruits, with a thin, hard shell and soft pulp,[2] up to 25 cm (10 in) in diameter.

-• BAMBOO – BAMBOO-TREEBamboo Listeni/bæmˈbuː/ (Bambuseae) is a tribe of flowering perennial evergreen plants in the grass family Poaceae, subfamily Bambusoideae, tribe Bambuseae.
+Bamboo Tree - Bamboo Listeni/bæmˈbuː/ (Bambuseae) is a tribe of flowering perennial evergreen plants in the grass family Poaceae, subfamily Bambusoideae, tribe Bambuseae.
 Giant bamboos are the largest members of the grass family.
 In bamboos, the internodal regions of the stem are hollow and the vascular bundles in the cross section are scattered throughout the stem instead of in a cylindrical arrangement.
 The dicotyledonous woody xylem is also absent.
 The absence of secondary growth wood causes the stems of monocots, even of palms and large bamboos, to be columnar rather than tapering.
 Bamboos are some of the fastest-growing plants in the world, due to a unique rhizome-dependent system.
 Bamboos are of notable economic and cultural significance in South Asia, Southeast Asia and East Asia, being used for building materials, as a food source, and as a versatile raw product.

-Credits: www.Wikipedia, the free encyclopedia
+Credits: wikipedia.org, the free encyclopedia